-Orgasm headaches are a fairly typical occurrence, but you should have your blood pressure monitored if the feeling becomes frequent, the MegaPleasure pros advise.
-According to the Mayo Clinic, sudden, severe, throbbing headaches while climaxing are usually cause for concern and a reason to seek medical advice.
+Orgasm headaches do not happen terribly often and aren't really a cause for concern, but you should have your blood pressure monitored if the feeling becomes frequent, the MegaPleasure pros advise.
+According to the Mayo Clinic, sudden, severe, throbbing and frequent headaches while climaxing are reasons to seek medical advice.

 Like other strenuous activities, this could all be cured with over-the-counter medicine.

 "The best immediate treatment is to take ibuprofen, aspirin or paracetamol— provided that these drugs don't give you any problems—then just try to relax, lying flat for an hour or two," the pros at MegaPleasure suggest.

 It's fairly simple and doesn't require much at all—it's just about keeping healthy.